Meenakshi Gigi Durham, Ph.D.

 - JMC:3415 - Writing Across Cultures

-- JMC:6220 - Critical Cultural Theories in Media and Communication
+- JMC:6333 - Seminar in Media Communication, Gender and Media

 - Durham, Meenakshi Gigi.
 (2016).
 Technosex: Precarious Corporealities, Mediated Sexualities, and the Ethics of Embodied Technics.
 London: Palgrave Macmillan.